 Started with NY Red Bulls, Altidore moved to Europe in 2008, joining Villarreal in Spain. he had loan spells with Hull city and Bursapor.
 In 2011, he moved to AZ in Holland and to Sunderland in 2015.
 At the time of writing, he played for Toronto FC.
 Since 2007, he is a key player for the USA.
 He has over 100 caps.
 He played in both WC Finals in 2010 and 2014.

 After starring for North Carolina State University, Lassiter moved to play in Costa Rica.
-In the summer of 1995, Alajuelense sold him to Major League Soccer.
-In 1996, Lassiter won the top goalscorer award in Major League Soccer, scoring 27 goals for Tampa Bay Mutiny, after when he was loaned for 6 months to Italian Serie B side Genoa.
-Lassiter went to D.C.
-United in 1998, winning the MLS Cup in 1999.
-Lassiter also played with Miami Fusion and Kansas City Wizards. capped 34 times.
+In 1996, Lassiter won the top goalscorer award in MLS, scoring 27 goals for Tampa Bay Mutiny.
+With DC United, Lassiter won the MLS Cup in 1999.
+Lassiter also played with Italian side Genoa, Miami Fusion and Kansas City Wizards.
+Capped 34 times.
 He was unlucky to miss out all the WC Finals during his career.